AOSSIE-Org/CarbonFootprint-Mobile/README.md

 Download Facebook SDK from https://developers.facebook.com/docs/ios/.
 Extract it specifically in `~/Documents/FacebookSDK`.

+#### Google SDK
+Open `CarbonFootprint.xcworkspace` in Xcode.
+In `ios` directory, there is a file called `GoogleService-Info.plist`.
+Drag this file into the workspace.
+Apply it to all the targets.

 #### Editing Native Project
 For editing native project, use only `CarbonFootprint.xcworkspace` not `CarbonFootprint.xcodeproj`